mrdatawolf/SETradeHouse/README.md

 5. Example 5: Do an example of the price of a componets being influenced by the amount and value of the ore and ingots it's made from.

 ##Special Thanks to
-1. Braelok for the innumerable hours he poured into trade in the SE worlds and for teaching me the ways of the SE economies.
+1. Braelok for the innumerable hours he poured into trade in the SE worlds and for teaching me the ways of SE economies.
 This could not exist without his work!
 2. The Nebulon Cluster crew for showing me how much an economy adds to SE!
 3. The Frontier Economy Mod for making a great econ mod!
 4. Hobobot, MCI, Azure Night Owl and everyone else who made the Torch Econ Plugin!